hardmanko/ofxCX/docs/audio.md

 	CX_SoundStream::Configuration ssConfig;
 	ssConfig.outputChannels = 2; //Stereo output
 	//ssConfig.api = RtAudio::Api::WINDOWS_DS; //The most likely thing you will need to change is the low-level audio API.

+	//Create the CX_SoundStream and set it up with the configuration.
 	CX_SoundStream soundStream;
 	soundStream.setup(ssConfig);

+	//Check for any error messages.
+	Log.flush();

 	//If things aren't working, try uncommenting this line to learn about the devices available on your system for the given api.
 	//cout << CX_SoundStream::listDevices(RtAudio::Api::WINDOWS_DS) << endl;